 Severity of exposure Description Examples MILD The coating surface is dry and only occasionally wet, i.e. short periods of time e.g. in relation to cleaning or light showers.
 The temperature is ambient and without frequent changes.
 Surfaces are well ventilated.
 Exposure to mechanical wear is low.
 Exterior when sheltered.
 ISO 12944-2: Typically C1 & C2.
-MEDIUM will often become wet due to showers, condensation.
+MEDIUM The coating surface is normally dry, but will often become wet due to showers, condensation.
 Water can run off the surfaces and there is in general good ventilation, allowing surfaces to dry up shortly after being wet.
 The temperature follows the normal changes in the outdoor environment.
 No frequent fluctuating temperatures due to special service conditions.
 Exposure to mechanical wear is low.
+Interior as for "mild" but with more frequent moderate condensation, e.g. in kitchens, bathrooms, cellars, storage rooms etc. Exterior - normal service conditions in all atmospheric corrosion categories defined by ISO 12944-2, when the requirements listed under "description" are met.
 ISO 12944-2: Typically C3 & C4.
 Marine: Superstructure, Light traffic decks, cargo holds excluding dry bulk holds.
 SEVERE to splashes, showers and/or condensation.
 Water may not be able to run off the surfaces or due to the design prolonged periods of condensation are anticipated.
 Spillage of solvents and other aggressive chemicals may occur.
 Frequent fluctuating temperatures due to special service conditions may occur.
-Interior: Buildings in which processes or activities give rise to continuous high humidity or heavy condensation or are a source of aggressive fumes, dust or waste products.
-Exterior: Splash zones (including topsides on ships), decks, underside of bridges etc. ISO 12944-2: Typically C4, C5-M & C5-I. Marine: Topsides, heavy traffic/working decks, cargo holds (bulk).
+Exterior: Splash zones (including topsides on ships), decks, underside of bridges etc.